Liu-group/AutoSolvate/docs/webJobParameters.rst

 AutoSolvateWeb Job Parameters
 =============================

-Available job parameters for the web interface are listed in the f llowing Table.
+Available job parameters for the web interface are listed in the following Table.

 .. list-table:: **General Parameter**
-   :widths: 25 50 10 25 25
+   :widths: 25 25 10 25 25
    :header-rows: 1

    * - Parameter